0ignaci0/BicycleComputerPIC16/README.md

    *(To be implemented.)*

 4. Display
-<<<<<<< HEAD

     All sensor data is displayed to user via a 4 row, 20 column dot-matrix LCD.
 The Sparkfun SerLCD is a fully integrated display package with its own on-board ATmega328P controller handling text formatting and display.
 The PIC16 simply sends sensor data and text over UART.